opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicwhoishistoryexample.rst.txt

 From the DomainTools
 `Whois History Documentation <https://www.domaintools.com/resources/api-documentation/whois-history/>`_:

-    The Whois History API provides a list of historic Whois records for a domain name.
+    `"The Whois History API provides a list of historic Whois records for a domain name."`